Appolo-11/Amyloid-structures-analysis/README.md

   - HumanID -- list of the human UniProtID's

-  - CompArch_human_seq -- β-arch sequence taking active part in co-aggregation
+  - CompArch_human_seq -- list of β-arch sequences taking active part in co-aggregation

-  - CompArch_human_start -- CompArch_sars_seq start coordinate relatively ot the initial human β-arch
+  - CompArch_human_start -- list of CompArch_sars_seq start coordinates relatively ot the initial human β-arch

-  - CompScore -- CompScore from CompArches
+  - CompScore -- list of CompScores from CompArches

-  - OtherScores --- other scores from CompArches
+  - OtherScores --- list of other scores from CompArches

 ### Found known pathogenic amyloids